royw/appimage-updater/docs/architecture.md

 This document describes the architecture and design principles of AppImage Updater.

+**Platform Support**: AppImage Updater is designed exclusively for Linux systems, as AppImage is a Linux-specific package format.

 ## High-Level Architecture

 AppImage Updater follows a layered architecture with clear separation of concerns: